biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 `  return 0;`
 `}`

 plugin\_node\_type is a typedef of the ChildNode class template.
-It is important to reiterate that the lifetime of a node must not exceed the lifetime of plug-in factories.
-Upon the destruction of a node, its member variables ess and densities will try to decrement their reference count (thus effectively freeing up the resources allocated by the Python interpreter) and the valid Python interpreter instance must exist.
-Failure to ensure the proper destruction order will result in undefined behavior.
+Here we also note that the lifetime of a node is independent from the lifetime of plug-in factories.

 #### Node output